CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

         ![Data Structures Used](images/DataStructuresMVP.png)

 ## 5. Contributions
+### Milestone 3
 - Nyi Nyi (3-4 hours): Complexity design, database module, functional requirement, frameworks, Screen Mockups
-- Christine Jiang (24 hours): Firebase cloud messaging reminder, backend for User Management, backend for journaling management, payment component, activities settings frontend, profile settings frontend, Google authentication frontend, Update Requirements and Design documentations
+- Christine Jiang (10 hours):  Functional requirement, sequence diagrams, component diagram, framework, main components
 - Kevin Li (4-5 hours): nonfunctional requirements, nonfunctional design, functional requirement
-- Amod Ghimire (5 hours): Functional requirement, sequence diagram, ector description, external modules
+- Amod Ghimire (5 hours): Functional requirement, sequence diagram, actor description, external modules

+### Milestone 4
+- Christine Jiang (55-65 hours): Firebase cloud messaging reminder, backend for User Management, backend for journaling management, payment component, activities settings frontend, profile settings frontend, Google authentication frontend, Update Requirements and Design documentations
+- Kevin: (80 hours) Designed and implemented complex feature algorithms, datastructures and routines of returning analytics.
+Also implemented calls and screening of open-api for the sentiment weights and activity log tracking.
+Updated documentation for non-function requirements, changed some diagrams to be more clear and rewrote documentation on complex part of project.
+Testing and debugging of all features except straight to db APIs.

+- Nyi: (35-40 hrs) Worked on implementing the RASA chatbot and action server, and designing a structured journaling routine for users.
+This involved integrating the chatbot with the backend to ensure that user inputs were collected efficiently and stored correctly.
+Contributed to creating analytics frontend, working on the interface that would present sentiment analysis and journaling insights to the users.

+- Amod: (52-60 hours): Worked on the calendar view, chat view and journal view, analytics view.
+Contributed mostly on the front end.
+Did all the API calls for managing the journal.
+The logic of application to highlight the date and designed the front end of the app by following the mockups.
+Also help with reformating the document with sequence diagrams and functional requirements based on the TA's feedback